rick-r/marriage-figaro-norway/captions.md

 meco in giardin
 sull'imbrunir del giorno ...
 ah, per questo favore io pagherei-
 "You know our next film involves a lot of shoots on location.
 This will be a big deal for Figaro's career.
 You and he are going to be spending a lot of time in this caravan.
 A lot of fun times...
 Maybe you and I should have a little fun in here before we leave?
-Would be good for your career...."
+Would be good for your career..."

 BASILIO:
-[dentro la scena]
 È uscito poco fa.
+Where's the count?

 IL CONTE:
-Chi parla?

-SUSANNA:
-Oh Dei!

-IL CONTE:
 Esci, e alcun non entri.
+Get rid of him!

 SUSANNA:
 Ch'io vi lasci qui solo?

-BASILIO:
-[dentro]
-Da madama ei sarà: vado a cercarlo.
+You can't stay here!

 IL CONTE:
-[addita la sedia]
 Qui dietro mi porrò.

-SUSANNA:
-Non vi celate.

-IL CONTE:
-Taci, e cerca ch'ei parta.

-SUSANNA:
-Oimè!
-Che fate?

-[Il Conte vuol nascondersi dietro i

-[The Count goes to hide behind the
+I'll hide under here

-SCENA VII
+# SCENA VII
-I suddetti e Basilio

 BASILIO:
 Susanna, il ciel vi salvi.
 Avreste a caso veduto il Conte?
+Susanna, babe, have you seen Almaviva?

 SUSANNA:
-E cosa
-deve far meco il Conte? -
+E cosa deve far meco il Conte? -
 Animo, uscite.
+I haven't seen him!
+Why would you think that?

 BASILIO:
 Aspettate, sentite,
 Figaro di lui cerca.
+Figaro's looking for him

 SUSANNA:
 (Oh cielo!)
 Ei cerca
 chi dopo voi più l'odia.

-IL CONTE:
-(Veggiam come mi serve.)
+Why?
+The two of you really have it in for Figaro!

 BASILIO:
 Io non ho mai nella moral sentito ch'uno ch'ami la moglie odi il marito.
 Per dir che il Conte v'ama ...
+Hey babe, just cos the boss is sweet on you doesn't mean he don't like your husband.
+Know what I mean?

 SUSANNA:
 Sortite, vil ministro